 The following special ministries are carried out with the approval of the Bishop and the support of the Catholic Diocese of Gaylord.

 Jesus said He must go to the Father so He could send the Holy Spirit to teach and guide us.
-Gaylord Diocese Service Committee (GDSC) often referred to as Charismatics would like to be known as Disciples of the Holy Spirit.
+Gaylord Diocese Service Committee (GDSC) often referred to as Charismatics.
 Our ministry is spiritual renewal.
 The gifts and grace received in Confirmation are not always fully utilized.
 Our ministry desires to assist all in learning what is available and be open to the guidance of the Holy Spirit to draw us ever closer in our relationship with Our Lord, Jesus Christ.

 It is only with the help of the Holy Spirit that we can reach the full potential of who God designed us to be.